mayaAtanasova/drDolitlle/README.md

 * Registered users can additionally edit and delete their own listings
 * The users registered as moderators can edit or delete all listings
 * The user with role admin can can edit or delete all listings, as well as has access to the admin page to administer other services (future development)
+* An HttpInterceptor is implemented to attach teh authentication token with every request.

 ### Route guards and redirects
 * The admin user is redirected to teh admin page after login, non-admin users cannot navigate to the admin page manually